-A Midsummer Night's Dream, adaptation, Amy Nowak, Anne Kelly, Ava Roy, Bay Area theatre, BDSM, Briana Schwartz, Britt Lauer, Brooke Jennings, Charlie Gurke, El Sobrante, female director, female playwright, femininity, Feminism, Feminist, Gay theatre, gender fluid, Golden Gate Park, John Steele Jr, Katori Knight, Kennedy Grove, Lauren "Loe" Matley, leather daddy, LGBTQ, location-specific theatre, Midsummer of Love, Nathaniel Justiniano, Nicholas Sherwin, Nick Dickson, on-site theatre, primarily female cast, Queer theatre, rom-com, romantic comedy, San Francisco, San Francisco theatre, San Francisco weather, sex comedy, sex farce, sexual consent, SFThtr, Strawberry Hill, summer of ’67, Summer of Love, theatre, Theatre in the Woods, Theatre review, Ting Na Wang, We Players, William Shakespeare, women playwrights, women writers
+A Midsummer Night's Dream, adaptation, Amy Nowak, Anne Kelly, Ava Roy, Bay Area theatre, BDSM, Briana Schwartz, Britt Lauer, Brooke Jennings, Charlie Gurke, El Sobrante, female director, female playwright, femininity, Feminism, Feminist, Gay, Gay theatre, gender fluid, Golden Gate Park, homosexuality, independent theatre, indie theatre, John Steele Jr, Katori Knight, Kennedy Grove, Lauren "Loe" Matley, leather daddy, LGBTQ, LGBTQ theatre, location-specific theatre, Midsummer of Love, Nathaniel Justiniano, Nicholas Sherwin, Nick Dickson, on-site theatre, primarily female cast, Queer theatre, rom-com, romantic comedy, San Francisco, San Francisco theatre, San Francisco weather, sex, sex comedy, sex farce, sexual consent, sexual fantasy, SFThtr, Strawberry Hill, summer of ’67, Summer of Love, theater review, theatre, Theatre in the Woods, Theatre review, Ting Na Wang, We Players, William Shakespeare, women playwrights, women writers

 “Lady, shall I lie upon your lap?”